BQcybersec/Projects/Project 3 Monitoring an Attack With Elk/Offensive.md

     - **Exploit Used**

-      - Nmap Ping Sweep of the entire network
+Nmap Ping Sweep of the entire network

 `Nmap -sP 192.168.1.1-255`

-      - Nmap Service Scan of Target 1
+Nmap Service Scan of Target 1

 `Nmap -sV 192.168.1.110`

-      - Wordpress Enumeration with wpscan
+Wordpress Enumeration with wpscan

 `wpscan --url http://192.168.1.110/wordpress -eu`

-      -I Was able to guess a password of one of the users and ssh `ssh michael@192.168.1.110`
+I Was able to guess a password of one of the users and ssh

+`ssh michael@192.168.1.110`

 - `flag3.txt`